lunaprise/Lunaprise/README.md

 For support email curator@spaceblue.club

 # Lunaprise Metadata
-How to verify and artist/artifact or art piece is part of The Lunaprise:
+How to verify and artist/artifact or art piece is part of The Lunaprise.

 # Visit the only authorized source for certification and authentication of artists and artifacts and art pieces sent to the moon at: https://verify.spaceblue.club